Sri Lankan rupee ends higher on exporter dollar sales

-COLOMBO, Jan 4 (Reuters) - The Sri Lankan rupee closed slightly firmer on Thursday, as conversion of the U.S. currency by exporters surpassed mild demand for dollars from importers, dealers said.
+COLOMBO, Jan 5 (Reuters) - The Sri Lankan rupee closed slightly firmer on Friday due to dollar conversions by exporters, but demand for the U.S. currency from banks capped the gains, dealers said.

 The currency fell 2.5 percent last year and 3.9 percent in 2016.